pdulak/localEmbeddingsAPI/README.md

 # Qdrant and embedding - local API

-The purpose of this repo is to use local embedding and Qdrant API
+The purpose of this repo is to use embedding and Qdrant running locally as an API

 ## How to run